codingMustache/codingMustache/README.md

 ## Joke of the Day

-My son is studying to be a surgeon, I just hope he makes the cut.
+Have you ever heard of a music group called Cellophane?
+They mostly wrap.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+How many bits make up the significand portion of a single precision floating point number?
- 1. Think
+ 1. 8
- 2. Pixel
+ 2. 15
- 3. Logic
+ 3. 53
- 4. Click
+ 4. 23

 <details>
   <summary>Answer</summary>
-  Think
+  23
 </details>